Raycoms/Kauri-Public/README.md

 In order to parse the time between the receival of a block and it's finalization.

 To run the experiments including failures, exchange the branch in the Dockerfile to "reconfiguration" and re-run the docker build.
-Following that, adjust the server.sh script to launch one client per potential leader.
+Following that, adjust the server.sh script to launch one client per potential leader (By default only once client is launched that connects to process 0 to reduce the resource requirements).
 After this is done, one of the processes may be killed manually during execution time after 1 minute warmup.

 Detailed throughput data may be extracted as explained above.